Luligabi1/YetAnotherIndustrialization/src/main/resources/assets/yet_another_industrialization/yai_guidebook/machines/arboreous_greenhouse.md

 Which ones?
 Well, different plants naturally have different needs.
 Some might need Water and Sand while others require Lava and Netherrack.
 Always check your recipe viewer for accurate info!

-Trees will always yield their Leaves and Logs and sometimes their fruit/equivalent drop.
+Trees will always yield their Logs, Leaves and their own saplings.
+Some trees might have additional drops like fruits, roots, etc.

 ## Better yields